blendle/object-cache/README.md

 When writing the initial object to the backend, the `primary` Redis is used.
 On subsequent requests, a random replica is used to retrieve the stored value.

-The above example obiously only works if the replicas receive the written data from the primary instance.
+The above example obviously only works if the replicas receive the written data from the primary instance.

 #### core extension